-Diamond in normal range are colorless through light yellow.
+Diamond in the normal range is colorless through light yellow.
 Fancy color diamonds are yellow and brown diamonds that show color beyond Z color or exhibiting any other color face-up.
-Such rare stones come in almost every color of spectrum but most importantly in blue, pink, green and red.
-As discussed in diamond grading article, diamonds in range of D-Z showing decrease in value by exhibiting color and the exact opposite happens for fancy color diamonds, their value increase by the strength and purity of color.
+Such rare stones come in almost every color of the spectrum but most importantly in blue, pink, green and red.
+As discussed in the diamond grading article, diamonds in a range of D-Z showing the decrease in value by exhibiting color and the exact opposite happens for fancy color diamonds, their value increase by the strength and purity of color.

-Pink Diamond: appearance of pink color in diamonds is a result of enormous pressure that leads to structural damage to the crystal lattice of the diamond after it has begun to grow.
-This distortion in the crystal structure cause internal graining which results in pink color zones to appear.
+Pink Diamond: the appearance of pink color in diamonds is a result of the enormous pressure that leads to structural damage to the crystal lattice of the diamond after it has begun to grow.
+This distortion in the crystal structure causes internal graining which results in pink color zones to appear.

-In fancy color diamonds, Color outweighs all other Cs (clarity, cut and carat) in determining the value.
-Color has three attributes that help grading it properly: hue (the appearance of red, blue, green, or anything in between), tone (the relative lightness or darkness of a color), and saturation (the relative strength or weakness of a color).
+Infancy color diamonds, Color outweighs all other Cs (clarity, cut and carat) in determining the value.
+Color has three attributes that help to grade it properly: hue (the appearance of red, blue, green, or anything in between), tone (the relative lightness or darkness of a color), and saturation (the relative strength or weakness of a color).
 The color

 Blue Diamond: Color of blue in diamonds is result of presence of Boron during formation.
 Boron is mostly available in larger quantities closer to the earth surface, therefore its presence in earth mantle where diamonds are formed is extremely rare, and that is why blue diamonds are so scarce.

 Diamond types: pure carbon is the essential composition of diamonds.
 Many diamonds certain trace elements such as nitrogen or boron, acquired naturally during the formation.
-Availability of such trace elements and other imperfections are important because they cause the color and ultraviolet fluorescence reactions in diamond.
+Availability of such trace elements and other imperfections are important because they cause the color and ultraviolet fluorescence reactions in the diamond.
 The presence or absence of these lattice defects can affect a diamond’s appearance.
-Initially diamonds were divided in two types: Type I diamonds contain nitrogen and Type II diamonds show pure absence of nitrogen.
+To start with initially the diamonds were divided into two types: Type I diamonds contain nitrogen and Type II diamonds show the pure absence of nitrogen.

 These diamonds contain nitrogen atoms in clusters.
 Approximately 95% of natural diamonds are type Ia.
 They normally vary from near-colorless to light yellow.
 These so-called “cape” diamonds derived their name from diamonds that were initially mined in or near Cape Province, South Africa.

-Size and shape are two aspects that can influence the color, larger diamonds usually have deeper pavilion that facilitates the farther light can travel in it.
+Size and shape are two aspects that can influence the color, larger diamonds usually have a deeper pavilion that facilitates the farther light can travel in it.
 This can often lead to a richer, more intense color.
 The style of cut can also play a key factor in color.
-Usually mixed cuts like the radiant cut can intensify the color in diamonds and radiant cut provides (including majority of fancy cuts)provides higher yield from the rough than a standard round brilliant.
+It usually mixed cuts like the radiant cut can intensify the color in diamonds and radiant cut provides (including the majority of fancy cuts)provides higher yield from the rough than a standard round brilliant.

-For more information on fancy color diamonds, download GIA Colored Diamonds Color Reference chart booklet.
+For more information on fancy color diamonds, download the GIA Colored Diamonds Color Reference chart booklet.